valeriupredoi/COVID-19_LINEAR/README.md

 # Conclusions

-- Viral transmission very high: `R0` of up to 5 in mid-March (considering an infectious phase of 10 days, could be even higher if infectious phase is longer); definite decrease in transmission due to social distancing, of ~70% in the three weeks between 16/03/2020 and 05/04/2020
+- Viral transmission is very high: `R0` of up to 5-6 in mid-March (considering an infectious phase of 10 days, could be even higher if infectious phase is longer); definite decrease in transmission due to social distancing, of ~70% in the three weeks between 16/03/2020 and 05/04/2020
-- Countries underreport cases in proportion of up 100 times; underreporting decreases with the increase of number of tests per million
+- Countries underreport cases in very high proportions; underreporting decreases with the increase of number of tests per million; the average reporting for the 13 representative countries we looked at is 13.6% (std.dev.
+11.6%) for April 11, for a reference mortality M=1%; that means, on average, that 86% of actual infections may go unreported;
-- Average mortality of 0.5-1% (possibly higher to 2% in certain countries, defintely not higher than 2%, considering countries looked at)
+- Average mortality of 0.5-1% (possibly higher to 2% in certain countries, defintely not higher than 2%, considering reference countries we looked at).

 # Resources